assafdori/resume-app-iac/README.md

 - Variables configuration file to allow easy modification of infrastracture properties.
 - Outputting of infrastracture properties for easy debugging and reusability in other Terraform modules.
 - Modules have dependencies specified on each other, ensuring seamless infrastructure provisioning.
+- Automatic creation, validaiton and renewal of SSL certification.
 - Included is a custom Python script that utilizes APIs & boto3 to extract infrastracture information via AWS CLI and update name-servers on Porkbun.

 ### Provisioned Infrastracture 🏰